fmorenovr/fmorenovr/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I am a Data Scientist in the [Escola de Matemática Aplicada (EMAp)](https://emap.fgv.br/) at the [Fundação Getúlio Vargas (FGV)](https://portal.fgv.br/), my research lies at the intersection of Urban Perception, Deep Learning, and Interpretability Machine Learning.
+Currently, I am working on Multimodal Retrieval-Augmented Generation (RAG) systems and Vision-Language Models (VLMs), with a strong focus on advancing multimodal large language models (MLLMs) and Explainable AI.
+My research explores how visual and textual information can be effectively integrated to build intelligent systems that are both accurate and interpretable.

-👯 I do research in the [Visual Data Science Lab research group](https://github.com/visual-ds).
+In particular, I am interested in developing efficient and robust models for analyzing and understanding human perceptions from street view imagery.
+This includes investigating how urban environments are perceived in terms of safety, liveliness, aesthetics, accessibility, and overall quality of life.
+By extracting meaningful perceptual and semantic features from large-scale visual data, my work aims to support applications in urban computing, smart cities, and data-driven urban planning.

-💬 I am especially interested in building efficient, and robust models that can perform analyzing, and understanding human perception from street images and main perceptual features extraction for applications in urban computing.
+More broadly, I am motivated by the challenge of creating multimodal AI systems that can reason across different data modalities while remaining transparent, explainable, and adaptable to real-world scenarios.

 <br />